When it comes to sports training, especially bodybuilding, make sure you know what you're doing!

 Amino acids are the building blocks of protein and also muscle tissue.
 And they also play a major part in physiological processes relating to our energy, recovery, mood, brain function, muscle and strength gains, and also in our quest for fat loss.

-Once again, a personal trainer and/or dietician will be able to help you develop a good exercise and food training plan.
+Once again, an online personal trainer and/or dietician will be able to help you develop a good exercise and food training plan.

 Discover the mistakes to avoid in sports nutrition.